Use our free editable homeschool schedule template to create a daily and weekly schedule that works for you and your children.

 Types of Homeschooling Schedules

-So, how do you make a home school schedule?
+So, how do you make a home-school schedule?
 The best thing about homeschooling is the flexibility.
 Let’s break down homeschool schedules into some manageable portions for planning an effective schedule:

 Your yearly calendar is the first thing that you’ll want to decide on.
 A school year usually has 180 days which works out to four quarters of 9 weeks each, or two semesters of 18 weeks, or 36 weeks.
 Check what your state’s requirements are.
-Pick a start date and count the days from the start date until you have reached the number of studying days you want to complete.
+Pick a start date and count the days from the start date until you have reached the number of study days you want to complete.
 Decide how many breaks and days off you will allow for.

 When people refer to a home school schedule, they are referring to a typical daily schedule.
 A homeschool daily schedule does not have to be as long as a public or private school day.
 Homeschooling parents don’t have to waste time on administrative tasks, such as roll call, preparing 30 students for lunch, or allowing time for students to move from one classroom to the next between subjects.
 You also don’t have to wait for all students to complete tasks so you will probably be able to have a shorter school day and still cover the same curriculum.